-IHDSC is pleased to announce its 16th call for seed award applications!
 IHDSC is committed to funding new projects that bridge multiple domains of expertise and further the mission of the Institute.
 Seed Awards are funded in collaboration with NYU’s Cross-Cutting Initiative on Inequality, funded by the Office of the President.

 We prioritize proposals that include:

 - A connection to IHDSC’s “Unraveling Inequality, Expanding Opportunity” theme